easelinc/tourist/README.md

 ### Step object options

 * `content` a string of html to put into the step.
-* `target` jquery object or absolute point: [10, 30]
+* `target` jQuery object or absolute point: [10, 30]
 * `highlightTarget` optional bool, true will outline the target with a bright color.
-* `container` optional jquery element that should contain the step flyout.
+* `container` optional jQuery element that should contain the step flyout.
               default: $('body')
-* `viewport` optional jquery element that the step flyout should stay within.
+* `viewport` optional jQuery element that the step flyout should stay within.
              $(window) is commonly used. default: false
 * `my` string position of the pointer on the tip. default: 'left center'
 * `at` string position on the element the tip points to. default: 'right center' see http://craigsworks.com/projects/qtip2/docs/position/#basics